thatonemegabyte/foxbox-setup/README.md

 # FoxBox Setup Script
-This script automates the setup process for a Fedora-based system, installing various packages and configurations.
+This script automates the setup process for whenever i install fedora based systems.

-## Features
+## What does it do?

 - Updates package repositories and installs a bunch of useful apps.
 - Installs some flatpaks.